Sjleal/aws-static-website-cloudfront/README.md

 ## Summary

 When the resources created for this solution are no longer required, it is important to perform an appropriate cleanup of the resources created by the stack.
 To do this, you can use the CloudFormation console and follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html).
-Remember to review the retention policies in the template (especially for S3 buckets) and especially the events in the stack deletion process to avoid additional charges to the AWS account.
+Remember to review the retention policies in the template (especially for S3 buckets) and the events in the stack deletion process to avoid additional charges to the AWS account.

 At the end of this project we have learned how to configure a static website on Amazon S3 with CloudFront but adding the complexity of designing a stack that creates and configures most of the resources required for such a solution.
 Also the creation of a simple pipeline that keeps our website updated automatically.